 Hepatoprotective effects of ginseng

-According to Voces1999eas, the standardized G115 ginseng extract increases the antioxidant capacity of the liver and heavily protects the liver of the rats under physical strain.
-The hepatoprotective effect of ginseng saponin mixture is also confirmed by Martinez1984pea and Bak2012ahe in the experimental poisoning of CCl4 , Zhu2015gac on cyclophosphamide poisoning and Fu2013peg in experimental obstructive jaundice.
+Ginseng genuine , Japanese ginseng and notoginseng ginseng are widely used in TČM for hepatic diseases ( Lam2016hec ) and its effects are real ( Ng2006pas , Yoshikawa2003snd , Liu1994ech ).
+Hepatoprotective is also American ginseng ( Xu2017sgl ) and Vietnamese ginseng , whose majority panaxosid majonoside R2 according to Tran2002hem protects the liver.
+According to Voces1999eas, standardized ginseng extract G115 increases the antioxidant capacity of the liver and heavily protects the liver of rats under physical strain.
+The hepatoprotective effect of the ginseng saponin mixture is also confirmed by Martinez1984pea and Bak2012ahe in the experimental poisoning of CCl4 , Zhu2015gac by poisoning with cyclophosphamide and Fu2013peg in the trial of obstructive jaundice.
 The protective effect on the liver was found in ginsenoside Rb 1 , compound K ( Lee2005heg ), gssd.
 Rg 3 and gssd.
 Rh 2 ( Lee2005he2 ).
 Heat treatment of ginseng on red ginseng ( ginseng radix rubra ) does not destroy his hepatoprotective potential ( Yokozawa2007tph ).
 The effect of red ginseng against the aflatoxin B1 poisoning test is described by Kim2011pek , the effect of fermented ginseng against paracetamol liver poisoning is described by Igami2015hef .
 According to Lo2011gri gssd.
 Rb 1 counteracts liver cirrhosis and accelerates remodeling of scar tissue according to Tark2015egr .